eladnava/redalert-android/README.md

 * Thanks to Rodolphe Moulin for the French translation
 * Thanks to Matteo Villosio for the Italian translation
 * Thanks to Nathan Allenberg for the Spanish translation
+* Thanks to David Chevallier for the German translation
 * Thanks to Eden Glant for the "Siren 1" and "Siren 2" sounds

 ## License